CrocInc/grunt-croc-requirejs/README.md

 });
 ```

-Here we imported a hbs-file (`lib/ui/templates/Carousel.hbs`) as AMD-mobule. hbs-files are Handlebars templates.
-Actual files extension doesn't matter much.
-But it's usefull to name them as '*.hbs' due to HB-templates support in WebStorm and Visual Studio.
+Here we imported a Handlebars template (`lib/ui/templates/Carousel.hbs`) as AMD-mobule.
 For loading templates (*.hbs) the plugin uses standard RJS's plugin [text](http://requirejs.org/docs/api.html#text "text").
 It should be registered with alias "text".